New year, new recipes! Happy 2018!

 - Whisk (preferably using an electric whisk) the butter and sugar together until light and fluffy.

 - Very gradually add the eggs and vanilla extract, slowly, a little at a time or the mixture will curdle.
+Followed by the flour and combine again.

 - Fill the cases, approx ¾ full so they have room to rise.